Eminent-Jade/Data-Analytics-Project/README.md

 ## Project Overview

+China and other countries have announced their carbon neutrality goals in UN Climate Action Summit, energy reduction is one of the concerned parameters to achieve the goals.
+Thermal comfort analysis is a crucial factor to optimate the balance between energy consumption and air-conditioning.

 This is an exploratory data analysis project to find out occupants' thermal comfort levels in indoor environment in Rm.
 02.412 (Data Arena) & Rm.
 12_431 (Analysis Room) of Building 11 of University of Technology, Sydney (UTS), by analysing and visualising historical temperature & humidity data sets, and the corresponding computed results of thermal comfort indexes.

 Subjects Covered